 Appeals Process for Probation and Suspension

 Students placed on academic probation or suspension from the College for unsatisfactory academic progress have the right to appeal.
 Students who successfully appeal their academic suspension will be placed on academic probation when they return to BHCC.
 Students should contact the Associate Dean of Academic Affairs for more information.
 Academic reinstatement does not automatically re-establish eligibility for Financial Aid.
 Students should follow the Financial Aid appeals process separately from the academic appeals process.
 See the Financial Aid section of this handbook for information on the appeals process.

-TRIO provides one-on-one services including academic counseling, transfer advising, retention and resources support, peer tutoring, mentorship and cultural enrichment events, and college transfer information.
+TRIO provides one-on-one services including academic counseling, transfer advising, retention and resources support, peer tutoring, mentorship and cultural enrichment events, academic encouragement and college transfer information.
 The program also provides workshops on a variety of topics focusing on learning strategies, financial literacy, life management skills, career exploration assistance and the college transfer process.

-To qualify for these services, you must be a full-time student enrolled in college-level courses with intent to graduate and transfer to a four-year school.
+To qualify for these services, you must be a matriculated student enrolled in college-level courses with intent to graduate and transfer to a four-year school.
 You must demonstrate an academic need, meet program criteria and:

 - Be a first-generation college student, or

 - Have a documented disability.

 The TRiO Student Support Services office is located in Room E-226.
 To contact the office, call 617-228-2303 or email email@example.com.